JohnCanessa/Project1/README.md

 Experiment and refresh using Git with Github.
 Hopefully I will be generating a post in my blog in the near future.

-In the mean time; keep on experimenting and learning!!
+In the mean time; keep on experimenting and learning!!!

 John